codenart/codenart.github.io/_posts/2-css/2017-08-24-css-6-styling-text.md

 Have you finished the tutorial and created a simple navigation bar? :D
 Found it easy? :D

-In the up next tutorials, we'll talk more and more about Styling Containers.
-There're many useful tools (Properties) are waiting for us to explore.
+In the up next tutorials, we'll talk more and more about Selectors and Styling Containers.
+There're many useful tools (Selectors & Properties) are waiting for us to explore.